01 of 04

 Most importantly, when installing the switch, do so with both the points and the ground throw in the centered position.
 The two-point rails should be centered, with an even gap on both sides, and the handle of the ground throw pointing up in the air.
 This way when the ground throw is positioned, it will have an even swing to both sides.

-Some throws have a spring which will compensate for minor differences, but this step still guarantees the best results.
+Some throws have a spring that will compensate for minor differences, but this step still guarantees the best results.
 This will also locate the device far enough away from the tracks to prevent clearance issues.Continue to 4 of 4 below.

 04 of 04